SnowyMouse/invader/README.md

   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -l --level <level>           Set the compression level.
 Must be between 1 and
-                               19. If compressing an Xbox or MCC map, this will be clamped from 1 to 9.
+                               19. If compressing an Xbox map, this will be clamped from 1 to 9.
 Default: 19 -o --output <file>           Emit the resulting map at the given path.
 By default, this is the map path (overwrite).
 ```